ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 |
 | Great!
 Now the first column contains a checkbox that, when clicked, selects the row.
 The only thing
 | we have to add is a button that gets the selected data and sends it to the server.
 To do this, we are
-| going to use the [ag-Grid API](../grid-api/) - we will store a reference to both the grid and
+| going to use the [AG Grid API](../grid-api/) - we will store a reference to both the grid and
 | column API's in the `gridReady` event
 |
 | To test this we'll add a button that gets the selected data and sends it to the server.